4lrick/simple-reminder/README.md

 - Mentions: Include @mentions directly in your message
 - Edit: Only specify the fields you want to change when editing

+### Navigating Reminders
+When using the `/reminder remove` or `/reminder edit` commands:
+- Type numbers to navigate through your reminders (e.g., type "1" for first page, "6" for second page)
+- Reminders are shown 5 per page - type any number to jump to that reminder's page
+- For example: If you have 15 reminders, typing "11" will show reminders #11-15

 ## Development

 ### Testing